Shoreline of the Heart, Having Lived and Crafting Wings

 This book welcomes the reader with guidance and poetic support.
 Whatever you are seeking, you will find it here—you will come home to yourself.
 Most importantly, Murphy encourages us with the thought, “Perhaps, beyond these hills / another way exists.”

 —Cristina M. R. Norcross, Editor of Blue Heron Review; author of Beauty in the Broken Places, Amnesia and Awakenings, and others

 Joseph Murphy’s Having Lived does what all humans strive to do: assemble a life’s collected experiences and present them as evidence of a life well-lived.
-Here in verse is an era of Desotos and American Bandstand, Vietnam and a trip retracing Hemmingway’s steps.
+Here in verse is an era of DeSoto automobiles and American Bandstand, Vietnam and a trip retracing Hemingway’s steps.
 Murphy manages to tell his stories in short sparse language accessible to the reader."

 — Matt McGee, editor, Falling Star Magazine

 Joseph Murphy’s Having Lived leads us quietly through a land of his memories, giving us glimpses of family, friends, streets, towns, ships, and events large and small that have shaped his life.
 The journey starts early in his life, when "Success seemed inevitable . . . every street Easy Street,” closing the collection with a poem noting that had he spent years unable to write, “but whatever was broken/has healed.”
 We meet five generations of his family.
 We hear their stories, how they lived, how they loved, how they suffered.
 In "Your Footprints" he retraces the life of a family patriarch, an uncle to whom he says, "I'm the age you were then: . . . no less burdened; no better off . . .
 It’s no surprise/to find your footprints/at my feet."
 No fireworks, no explosions, just quiet, well-written, accessible poetry.
 A fine odyssey.